 - 24. The NSG works on the basis of consensus.
 Overall responsibility for activities lies with the NSG participants who meet once a year in a Plenary meeting. - 25.
 A rotating Chair has overall responsibility for coordination of work and outreach activities.
-(See full list of NSG Chairs in the Annex.) - 26.
-The NSG Plenary can decide to set up technical working groups on matters such as the review of the NSG Guidelines, the Annexes, the procedural arrangements, information sharing and transparency activities.
+(See full list of NSG Chairs in the Annex).
+The NSG Troika, composed of the past, current and future NSG Chairs, contributes to outreach activities. - 26.
+The NSG Plenary can decide to set up technical working groups on matters such as the review of the NSG Guidelines, the Annexes, the Procedural Arrangement, information sharing and transparency activities.
 The NSG Plenary can also mandate the Chair to conduct outreach activities with specific countries.
 The aim of the outreach activities is to promote adherence to the NSG Guidelines. - 27.
-Typically, the agenda of the Plenary meeting focuses on reports from working groups that may be operating or may have concluded their work since previous Plenaries as well as on reports from the previous NSG Chair on outreach activities.
-Time is also allotted to review items of interests such as trends in nuclear proliferation and developments since the previous Plenary meeting. - 28.
-In addition to the Plenary meeting, the NSG has two other standing bodies that report to the Plenary.
-These are the Consultative Group (CG) and the Information Exchange Meeting (IEM) with Chairs that also rotate annually.
+Typically, the agenda of the Plenary meeting focuses on reports from the standing bodies as well as on reports from the previous NSG Chair on outreach activities, and sharing of information as specified in the 2008 Statement on Civil Nuclear Cooperation with India (INFCIRC/734).
+Time is also allotted to review items of interest such as trends in nuclear proliferation and developments since the previous Plenary meeting, and to reflect on priorities for the coming year. - 28.
+The NSG has two standing bodies that report to the Plenary.
+These are the Consultative Group (CG) and the Information Exchange Meeting (IEM) with Chairs that have a one-year renewable term of office.
 The CG meets at least twice a year and is tasked to hold consultations on issues associated with the Guidelines on nuclear supply and the technical annexes.
 The IEM precedes the NSG Plenary and provides another opportunity for NSG participants to share information and developments of relevance to the objectives and content of the NSG Guidelines.
-Under the mandate of information exchange, the Licensing and Enforcement Experts Meeting, or LEEM, discusses issues relating to effective licensing and enforcement practices.
+Under the mandate of information exchange, the Licensing and Enforcement Experts Meeting (LEEM), discusses issues relating to effective licensing and enforcement practices.
+The LEEM reports the results of its discussions through the IEM Chair at the Plenary meeting.

-- 29. NSG participants review the Guidelines in INFCIRC/254 from time to time to ensure that they are up to date to meet evolving nuclear proliferation challenges.
-The IAEA is notified of agreed amendments to Parts 1 and 2 of the NSG Guidelines and their associated lists and reissues INFCIRC/254 accordingly.
-Such amendments can be additions, deletions or corrections. - 30.
+- 29. NSG participants review the Guidelines published in INFCIRC/254 from time to time to ensure that they are up to date to meet evolving nuclear proliferation challenges and technology developments.
+As appropriate, the NSG Chair notifies the IAEA of agreed amendments to Parts 1 and 2 of the NSG Guidelines and their associated lists and requests that the IAEA publishes revisions to INFCIRC/254 accordingly.
+Such amendments can be additions, deletions, clarifications or corrections. - 30.
+At the conclusion of a 3-year fundamental review launched at the 2010 Christchurch Plenary meeting, the 2013 Prague Plenary agreed to establish a Technical Experts Group (TEG), which will, at the request of the CG, be tasked with ensuring that the NSG control lists are complete and up-to-date with technical advancements.
+The TEG will meet to discuss and make recommendations to the CG on all technical questions referred to it by the CG, on an as needed basis by the CG. - 31.
 The Permanent Mission of Japan in Vienna, acting as a Point of Contact, carries out a practical support function.
-It receives and distributes NSG documents, notifies meeting schedules and provides practical assistance to the NSG Plenary, the CG and IEM Chairs and Chairs of the various working groups established by the Plenary.
+It receives and distributes NSG documents, maintains the official record, notifies meeting schedules and provides logistical and practical assistance to the NSG Plenary, the CG and IEM Chairs and the Chairs of the TEG, LEEM and any working groups that may have been established by the Plenary.